NirutG/Machine_Learning/README.md

-# Welcome to Machine Learning Area.
+# Welcome to Machine Learning Area!

 - This area will try to present the interesting things about Machine Learning (ML).